ohmp1015/taskflow/README.md

 > Powered by **Convex** for backend logic, **Clerk** for user authentication, and **Edgestore** for file storage and real-time sync.

 ---
+## Project Overview

+This project uses Next.js for server-side rendering and routing, React for building UI components, and TailwindCSS for styling.
+It integrates Convex as a backend platform to handle database queries and mutations with ease.
+Clerk is used to manage user authentication and authorization securely.
+Edgestore is employed to provide real-time data synchronization capabilities, ensuring that users see up-to-date information instantly.

+---

 ## 🚀 Features